aprilkrg/dental-spa/README.md

     1.1.
 Make a folder for `data`

-    1.2.Make a `js` file that will export our data so we can import it to our relevant components _\(eventually this will be data received from querying and API\)_
+    1.2.
+Make a `js` file that will export our data so we can import it to our relevant components _\(eventually this will be data received from querying and API\)_

 2. Make our component
 3. Implement the route for it